derrickreimer/sequenced/README.md

 ### Storing the Sequential ID in a Custom Column

 By default, Sequenced uses the `sequential_id` column.
-If you wish to store the sequential ID in different integer column, simply specific the column name with the `:column` option:
+If you wish to store the sequential ID in different integer column, simply specify the column name with the `:column` option:

 ```ruby